 Plus, async methods leave breathing room so participants can consider how and when they want to communicate.

 For example, when you can get your thoughts across sufficiently with text, an email or instant message might be appropriate communication channels.
 If facial expressions, tone of voice, and other nonverbal cues enhance your message, you’ll benefit from sending a video message or jumping on a video call.

 3. Asynchronous communication is efficient

 Async can be used to save time and accelerate collaboration in the workplace.
 It reduces the number of meetings on your calendar, increases productivity, and reduces context switching.
-Every time youcontext switch, you lose an average of 20 minutes.
-If you have twelve meetings per day, that adds up to four hours!
-Everyone needs deep work.

-On top of that, async communication creates better-planned responses that are higher quality but with less pressure.
+On top of that, async communication creates better-planned responses that are of higher quality but with less pressure.
 They encourage the habit of self-editing to get your point across faster.
 They make collaboration easier, quicker, and more comfortable.

 4. Async communication is saved automatically